 Users – individuals with access to your account.

 Create users when you need to have people logging into the file sharing account for security reasons.
-The option to create users is good for FTP, regular file transfers back and forth, or when there is a need to assign individuals to a specific isolated folder.
+The option to create users is good for FTP, file transfers back and forth, or when there is a need to assign individuals to a specific isolated folder.

 Shares are the simple way to let someone else access a file.
 Shares are great for distribution of materials such as manuals, RFP, etc. Recipients can bookmark the web link you provide them for access to the shared file at their convenience.